tjhambor/Battle-of-the-Lattes/README.md

 **Conclusion**

-There was no conclusive evidence that a country's Gini index was a influencing factor on the price of a Starbucks tall latte.
-My intention was to create a joined table between the coffee cost and the Gini% table, unfortunately I was unable to complete this task so I have included the graph for all the countries including their Gini index.
+There was no evidence to support that a country's Gini index influenced the price of a Starbucks tall latte.
+However, the mean wealth in a country is correlated somewhat to the price difference but it is inconsistent.

 ** Work Cited**